Skip to content

 Trust boundary controlPlatform ownerReview cross-account trust conditions quarterlyFewer undocumented trust relationships

-Monitoring assuranceSOC + cloud opsValidate IAM telemetry in SIEM workflowsFaster detection of risky permission changes
+Monitoring assuranceSOC and cloud opsValidate IAM telemetry in SIEM workflowsFaster detection of risky permission changes

 • Review high-risk IAM changes from CloudTrail events

-• Validate owner tags on new roles and policies
+• Validate owner tags on newly created roles and policies

-• Track stale keys and inactive identities for cleanup
+• Track stale keys and inactive identities scheduled for cleanup

-• Ensure exceptions have expiration and compensating controls
+• Confirm that all active exceptions have expiration dates and compensating controls

 ArtifactMinimum ContentConsumer

-Change requestPolicy/trust updates with risk rationalePlatform + security reviewers
+Change requestPolicy and trust updates with risk rationalePlatform and security reviewers

 Validation reportPost-change checks and anomaly observationsSecurity governance

-• Were permission changes validated against service behavior?
+• Were permission changes validated against actual service behavior, not just policy simulation?

-• Is rollback path documented and tested for critical roles?
+• Is the rollback path documented and tested for critical roles?

 Days 1–30